A Note on Sex, Women and Marriage: To My Son on His Twenty-First Birthday

 Enough.
 I haven’t been positive, but then it’s hard to be positive about relationships with women when the track record everywhere in the West is so dismal.
 For many men, and I’m one of them, the ideal marriage is one that lasts no more than one year, and is a renewable contract, if both parties agree.
 If this sounds terribly cynical, I doubt that it will by the time you’re into the middle years of your life—unless you have been very careful in how you have picked a mate, and are lucky to boot.

 In closing, it’s fair to wonder what’s left out there in the female population, given all the negative signposts and roadblocks I’ve identified.
 I guess the only answer I have is this: if you get through a check list of the sort I’ve put together here and the woman doesn’t come up negative on anything (and no doubt a few I’ve missed or forgotten) then you’ve probably got what every man is after: a real winner.
 Grab her and don’t let go.
 There aren’t many genuinely good ones out there that any sane man would want to spend a lifetime with.

-Absolutely compulsory reading for every male.
-One doesn't necessarily need to follow the checklist, but at the very, very least, these things should all be considered.
+One doesn't necessarily need to follow the checklist, but at the very least, these things should be considered.